Van Veen grab sampler

 The Van Veen grab sampler is an instrument to sample sediment in water environments.
 Usually it is a clamshell bucket made of stainless steel.
 Up to 20 cm deep samples of roughly 0.1 m^{2} can be extracted with this instrument.
 It can be light-weight (roughly 5 kg) and low-tech.
 The smallest version even fits into hand luggage.
 The sampler was invented by Johan van Veen (a Dutch engineer) in 1933.

 A draw-back of the use of this sampler is that it tends to disturb the sediments more than a box corer does.

 Mechanism

-While letting the instrument down into the water, the two levers with buckets at their ends are spread like an open scissor.
+While letting the instrument down into the water, the two levers with buckets at their ends are spread like open scissors.
 The levers are locked in this position, and unlocked on hitting the ground.
 When the rope is pulled upward again, the two buckets close and grab a sample from the sea floor.